These paleo Asian Lettuce Wraps are extra special because they are filled with fresh local California produce and meat from our local farmer’s market!

 We may be getting a lot of rain now, but for the past few years, California has been suffering from a record drought.
 It has been more important than ever for California farmers to use water wisely.
 California farmers and ranchers are consistently looking for innovative ways to use water responsibly to put food on the plates of Californians.

 Without water for California farms, we wouldn’t have fresh food available.
-California’s farming and ranching community is highly aware of the need to make the most of our natural resources and are committed to using water efficiently and responsibly.
+California’s farming and ranching community are highly aware of the need to make the most of our natural resources and are committed to using water efficiently and responsibly.

 I had so many great recipe ideas when I headed out to the farmer’s market this week, but when I found some incredible heads of red tipped butter leaf lettuce I knew I had my inspiration.